Google Ads for Counsellors and Mental Health Therapists in Canada

 Mental health clients are often in a vulnerable state when they search.
 Your landing page needs to immediately communicate safety, professionalism, and ease of access:

-• Avoid long intake forms — get them to reach out first, collect detail after
+• Avoid long intake forms on the landing page — get them to reach out first, collect detail after the initial contact

 Online vs. In-Person Therapy Campaigns

-If you offer online therapy, your geographic targeting can expand significantly.
-A counsellor licensed in BC can run campaigns targeting clients across the entire province — or nationally if licensed in multiple provinces.
+If you offer online therapy (via Zoom, Jane, or another platform), you can target clients across your entire licensed province — or nationally if licensed in multiple provinces.
 Online therapy campaigns often find strong demand in smaller communities with limited local mental health resources, making this a meaningful opportunity for BC counsellors willing to see clients virtually.

 Related posts